 Regardless of the season, we grill a lot.
 Chicken is the #1 go-to item to have in the freezer and also to throw on the flames.
 But grilling chicken often leaves it dry and bland which is where this simple chicken marinade comes into play.

 And the beauty of it, the marinade can be used on your whole meal and beyond.
 Vegetables, chicken, seafood and even meats.
-It can be used on all of the above… even as a salad dressing!
-I like to grill my marinated chicken, but you can also bake or pan fry.
+You can even use it as a salad dressing.
+Make a new batch or set some aside.
+Do not use leftover chicken marinade on anything, please discard.